salilab/imp/modules/multifit/README.md

+\brief Fitting atomic structures into a cryo-electron microscopy density map.

 MultiFit is a computational method for simultaneously fitting atomic structures of components into their assembly density map at resolutions as low as 25A.
 The component positions and orientations